 So the model is useful.
-It lets you know you will get 2% more space inside the box (for the same outside measurements).
+It lets us know we will get 2% more space inside the box (for the same outside measurements).

 But there are still "real world" things to think about, such as "will it be strong enough?"

-To set up a mathematical model you also need to think clearly about the facts!
+To set up a mathematical model we also need to think clearly about the facts!

 Example: on our street there are twice as many dogs as cats.
-How do you write this as an equation?
+How do we write this as an equation?

 - Let D = number of dogs

 Now ... is that: 2D = C

 or should it be: D = 2C

 Think carefully now!